-Florida EEOC Charge Defense Attorneys
+Florida EEOC Charge Defense Lawyer

 If you are an employer and the U.S. Equal Employment Opportunity Commission (EEOC) has just issued a charge against you, what do you do now?
 What should you say?
 What should you not say?
 You are in a precarious situation, and it is crucial that you do not take your charge lightly.
-Contact our Florida EEOC charges attorneys for more information.
+Contact our Florida EEOC charges lawyers for more information.

 How does the process work?